-According to the US Census Bureau, the first quarter of 2017, saw over $107 million in e-commerce sales, and e-commerce sales grew at four times the rate of retail sales in general.
+According to the US Census Bureau, the first quarter of 2017, saw over $107 billion in e-commerce sales, and e-commerce sales grew at four times the rate of retail sales in general.
 Online shopping grows every year, and so does the job of getting the goods to the consumer.
 What changes are taking place in the logistics of getting these sales shipped and delivered?
 Continue reading

 FedEx announced changes to their packaging dimensions and weight, raising their rates and changing how they charge customers effective Jan 2, 2017.
 This recent news is important to the packaging industry, as many companies will want to change how they package products in order to meet FedEx’s new guidelines.